autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 The model configuration `columns.cfg` does the following for every entity:

 - It defines what columns you see for every view (add, edit, view/single-record, index/list).
+See existing files for sample entities `Task` and/or `User`.

-- IMPORTANT: It defines which columns are UNIQUE in the database!
+- It also defines which columns are UNIQUE in the database by defining them with the key `unique`, e.g.:

+	`unique=name, path`

+- Furthermore, you can define transient values that are nor read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:

+	`transient=status`

 Your TODO's are the following after generating: